mtford90/siesta/md/docs.md

 # Concepts

-Before reading through this documentation you should understand the concepts outlined in this section.
+Before using this documentation you should understand the concepts outlined in this section.
 If anything is less than clear please join us in [gitter](https://gitter.im/mtford90/siesta) where we can help clear things up and improve the documentation for the next person who has problems.

-## Problems
+## Why Siesta?

-It's import to understand the problems that Siesta is attempting to solve.
+This section is an attempt to explain the problems that Siesta is trying to solve.

 ### Single Source of Truth

-TODO
+A resource has a single source of truth if and only if one object represents that resource.
+For example if

-### Local Storage
+### Storage

-TODO
+Moving between locally stored objects and those in memory should be entirely transparent.

+### Serialisation

+It should be easy to move between raw data e.g. data transfer formats like JSON and local objects that represent them.
+With siesta there is n

 ## Model